bitsexplained/logger/README.md

 }

 ```
-- In this example, we import the logging library and create a new logger instance.
-We then configure the logging settings, such as log level and log format.
-We add a file log location using the NewFileLog method, specifying the file name for logs.
-Finally, we use the logger to log messages with different severity levels and content using the Log method, and the logged messages will be written to the configured log file for further analysis and debugging.

-- Please note that currently, the logging library only supports writing logs to files, but in the future, it may add more logging destinations, such as console, databases, or remote logging services, based on user feedback and requirements.
+## Current Limitations:
+- Supports logging to files only.
+- Filtering functionality is not yet implemented.

+## Future Expansion:
+Planned enhancements based on user feedback:
+- Additional logging destinations (console, databases, remote logging services)
+- Log filtering capabilities

 ## Contributing
-Contributions to this library is welcomed!
-If you find a bug, have a feature request, or want to contribute code, please open an issue or submit a pull request to the GitHub repository.
+Your contributions are highly valued!
+To report bugs, suggest features, or contribute code, please create an issue or submit a pull request on the GitHub repository.

 ## License
-rate limiter library is released under the MIT License.
+his library is freely available under the MIT License.
 See  [LICENSE](LICENSE) for details.